iurii2002/CoursesManager/README.md

 # CoursesManager

-made as part of the application to the Yalantis Python School
+Made as part of the application to the Yalantis Python School (yalantis.net)

 ### How To Run
 1. Install `virtualenv`: